hagai-lvi/twitter_term_document_matrix/twitter_net.md

 setup_twitter_oauth(consumer_key, consumer_secret, access_token, access_token_secret)
 ```

-Now, we gather tweets of the user BarackObama
+## Collecting data
+The data that we will be using is tweets by Barack Obama.

 ```r
 maxID <- NULL